 The year 2017 saw a surge in the conversations around menstruation in India.
 Movies like Phullu and the upcoming Padman brought Periods to the big screen while campaigns like First Day of Period Leave addressed the elephant in the room with a blunt boldness.
 India is witnessing a change.
-An acceptance of sorts in conversations around periods like it never did before.
-And so, we must keep doing our part.
+An acceptance of sorts in conversations around periods like it never has before.
+And so, we must play our part to keep the conversation alive.

-Here’s a list of common practices around menstruation that might be causing you more harm than you expected.
+Here’s a list of some detrimental menstrual hygiene practices that might be causing you more harm than you expected.

-No matter what brand of sanitary napkins you use or how super-absorbent they are, you must change them frequently.
+No matter what brand of sanitary napkins you use or how super-absorbent they are, you must change your pads frequently.
 Wetness can lead to skin infections and even cause the pad to tear open which in turn exposes your vagina to harmful chemicals present in conventional pads.

 It is important to check the quality of tampons that you use.
 Make sure they are individually sealed and that you wash your hands with soap before inserting a fresh one in, to avoid infections.

 Usage of highly absorbent tampons

 Low blood flow and highly absorbent tampons are inversely proportional to each other.
 They can lead to Toxic Shock Syndrome and can even be life threatening.